By Roy Stevenson

 Think for a moment about a couple of today’s most successful travel writers, like Rick Steves and Bill Bryson.
 Although they are vastly different in their approaches, they both have very sophisticated marketing skills and have established formidable sales and promotions platforms.

 Most of us don’t aspire to be as famous and successful as these guys.
-But we can learn a lot from these experts.
+But we can learn a lot of travel writing secrets from these experts.

 The way I see it, we have two choices: